ToviTu/MLAN/README.md

 ### Instruction Tuning

-Thanks to the reduced usage of image inputs, MLAN takes under 1 hour and MLAN_v takes under 2 hours on 8xA6000.
+Thanks to the reduced usage of image inputs, finetuning with MLAN takes under 1 hour and with MLAN_v takes under 2 hours on 8xA6000.

 ```
 bash scripts/finetune.sh